 white filler image

-The Ministry of Social Development (MSD) is responsible for coordinating all-of-government’s management of alternate formats – Easy Read, New Zealand Sign Language (NZSL), braille, audio, and large print.
-It is also responsible for coordinating advice on creating accessible information.
+The Ministry of Social Development (MSD) is responsible for coordinating all-of-government’s management of alternate formats – Easy Read, New Zealand Sign Language (NZSL), Large Print, Braille and Audio.
+MSD also coordinates advice for creating accessible information.

-We partner with the three Disabled People's Organisations (DPOs), who provide the government with independent and consistent advice about alternate formats.
-The DPOs are Deaf Aotearoa, Association of Blind Citizens, and People First.
+We partner with 3 Disabled People's Organisations (DPOs) who provide the government with advice about alternate formats.
+The DPOs are:

-The Accessibility team at MSD provides a centralised service for translating your agency’s content into alternate formats – supporting you to provide the right information, at the right time, in the right way to the disability community.
+MSD provides a centralised service to help you provide your agency’s content in alternate formats.
+This supports you to provide the right information, at the right time, in the right way to the disability community.

 Alternate formats should be provided when information: